Interoperability Requirements

 See [Default discovery via "Public" Group](#default-discovery-via-public-group).

-Like Groups, Discovery Server is unique to NDI.
-It acts as a router to handle NDI traffic discovery and, therefore, NDI traffic.
-When enabled, any device pointed to that same Discovery Server may find any other device pointing to the same Discovery Server.
+Like Groups, [Discovery Server](/all/getting-started/white-paper/discovery-and-registration.md) is unique to NDI.
+It acts as a central registry for NDI device discovery.
+When enabled, any device pointed to the same Discovery Server can find other devices also registered to it.

 Access to the intended user manual should be provided at the time of certification.
 This can be a paper manual, a link, or an attached PDF, but the certifier will use it to answer any questions they may have without needing to contact the licensee.
 Self-documenting/Tool Tips are sufficient if they can be called up when necessary.